Timor-Leste: Customs Reform Project (CRP)

 Modernization of customs procedures in accordance with the Revised Kyoto Convention

-Building of a culture of integrity with zero tolerance to corruption through implementation of the World Customs Organization Revised Arusha Declaration
+Building of a culture of integrity with zero tolerance for corruption through implementation of the World Customs Organization Revised Arusha Declaration

-Establishment of a Timor-Leste National Trade Information Portal to ensure easy and convenient access to all of the trade related data via a single website.
+Establishment of a Timor-Leste National Trade Information Portal to ensure easy and convenient access to trade related data via a single website.